You don't pay for tutoring

 After sending a message to Ellen Marie, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

 I offer students an excellent foundation for proper academic or business writing.
-I work with high school students and families, and I have special expertise in assisting new college-level writers or those who need help producing a solid graduate thesis.
+I also work with high school students and families to develop standards-based writing skills; and I have special expertise in assisting new college-level writers or those who need help producing a solid graduate thesis.